Keivandavari/Sample-Casing-Design/README.md

 AvailableWellConfigControl.CS

-As you can see in the screenshot, the control that shows the configs at right side of the page is not the common control that provided by Microsoft.
-So we developed our custom control for the purpose.
+As you can see in the screenshot, the control that shows the configs at right side of the page is not a common control that provided by Microsoft.
+So I developed a custom control for the purpose.

 LithologyModel.CS